AckerlyXu/heima/articles/hdinsight/hdinsight-linux-ambari-ssh-tunnel.md

 Use the following steps to create an SSH tunnel using PuTTY.

 1. Open PuTTY, and enter your connection information.
-If you are not familiar with PuTTY, see [Use SSH with Linux-based Hadoop on HDInsight from Windows](hdinsight-hadoop-linux-use-ssh-windows.md) for information on how to use it with HDInsight.
+If you are not familiar with PuTTY, see the [PuTTY documentation (http://www.chiark.greenend.org.uk/~sgtatham/putty/docs.html)](http://www.chiark.greenend.org.uk/~sgtatham/putty/docs.html).

 2. In the **Category** section to the left of the dialog, expand **Connection**, expand **SSH**, and then select **Tunnels**.